capitolmuckrakr/Gucci/README.md

     sudo apt-get install xvfb

-    export DISPLAY=:99 # add this to your environment so that xvfb won't conflict with any other displays
+    export DISPLAY=:99 # add this to your environment so xvfb doesn't conflict with other displays

     gem install gucci